harrisonnicholls/Mod-pack/README.md

-# Project Lambda - Theory of Everything
+# Project Lambda - The Theory of Everything

 Welcome to the GitHub page of our private modpack.
 This is manly used to create the modpack itself the whole group together.